Paint & Color

 In This Article

-This children's bathroom in Dobbs Ferry, New York features a beautiful shade of blue that stands out against the white subway wall tiles and black hexagonal flooring.
+Be smart: Black and white will only enhance your paint colors' saturation, so err on the side of restraint.
+One accent wall works.
+Four walls of cobalt blue will make you feel like you're showering inside a bruise.
+This children's bathroom in Dobbs Ferry, New York, features a beautiful shade of blue that stands out against the white subway wall tiles and black hexagonal flooring.

-Certain colors have a natural ability to create a sense of calm and relaxation—qualities that are especially welcome in a bathroom.
-Soft blues and gentle greens, for example, are often associated with water and nature, helping to evoke a spa-like atmosphere.
+Soft blues and gentle greens are often associated with water and nature, helping to evoke a spa-like atmosphere.
 Muted shades of lavender or pale gray can also quiet the mind and soften the visual contrast of black and white tile.
-When paired with natural light, these hues reflect a gentle glow, making the space feel open and tranquil.
 Choosing a soothing wall color is a simple way to transform your bathroom into a restorative retreat, perfect for unwinding at the end of the day.

-Another way to add color to a black and white tile bathroom is to incorporate patterned or textured elements.
+Another way to add color to a black-and-white tile bathroom is to incorporate patterned or textured elements in accessories and decor.
 A patterned shower curtain or a colorful rug can add a playful touch to the space, while textured towels or a woven basket can add a sense of warmth and coziness.

 In this Queens, New York bathroom the brightly colored rug adds a touch of playfulness to the otherwise neutral space.
 Paired with the black floor tile and white wall tiles, the bold rug truly stands out.

-Natural stone elements—like marble, slate, or travertine—add a layer of sophistication to a black and white bathroom.
-Stone’s organic texture softens the sharp contrast of the tiles, creating a more inviting and balanced space.
+Natural stone elements—like marble, slate, or travertine—add a layer of sophistication to a black-and-white tile bathroom.
+Marble, slate, or travertine break up the graphic rigidity of black and white tile, as they give the eye somewhere to rest.
 Consider a marble countertop, stone accent wall, or even stone-inspired paint colors for a subtle, elegant effect.
 The interplay between polished tile and natural stone brings depth and a sense of luxury to your bathroom, as demonstrated by this New York bathroom.

 When it comes to accessories and decor, stick with a cohesive color scheme.
 Choose metal finishes and hardware in silver or chrome to complement the black and white tiles.
 For lighting, you can use chrome light fixtures or white glass shades to keep the space light and airy.

 Choosing the right wall color can feel daunting, but Block’s Bathroom Remodel Visualizer makes the process simple and interactive.
 With this AI-powered tool, you can upload a photo of your own bathroom and instantly see how different paint colors, tile styles, and other remodeling choices would look in your actual space.
 Experiment with a range of hues and finishes, adjust details, and explore new design concepts, helping you refine the color scheme that will guide the next steps of your bathroom renovation.
-It’s an easy way to gain confidence in your decisions and ensure your black and white tile bathroom turns out exactly as you imagine.
+Upload a photo of your bathroom, test colors on your actual walls, and see how they look firsthand with your black and white tile.

 What are the best wall colors for a black and white tile bathroom?